plokamistr/hubspot-custom-multistep-form/README.md

 ## TO IMPROVE
 - Ability to move progress bar to the bottom
 - Syntax
+- Click to progress bar and return to step clicked
 - Optimize HTML code

 ## INCLUDES